-b) Teachers were the first responders during the educational crisis.
-Networks of teachers were quickly formed, using communication technologies available to them.
-These networks created and shared teaching resources, and provided teachers with mutual support.c) Grassroots initiatives require support to function for a longer time.
-Public institutions need to partner with informal initiatives, in order to make them sustainable and help them scale up.

-d) Actors of many types took action and supported remote education: non-governmental organisations, universities, city governments.
-Ministries of Education need to adopt a multi-stakeholder model to manage remote education which acknowledges this support. e) Open Education does not solely rely on sharing openly licensed educational resources.
-It also harnesses practices of collaboration, content creation, networking and mutual support based on values of openness, solidarity and equality.

-f) At the time of crisis, educators and learners used any technologies and resources available.
-Over time, remote education requires the provision of necessary public infrastructure, educational services and resources.

-g) The digital divide - lack of access to equipment and the internet as well as insufficient conditions for teaching and learning - became even more prominent during the pandemic.
+- 3. Grassroots initiatives require support to function for a longer time.
+Public institutions need to partner with informal initiatives, in order to make them sustainable and help them scale up. - Actors of many types took action and supported remote education: non-governmental organisations, universities, city governments.
+Ministries of Education need to adopt a multi-stakeholder model to manage remote education which acknowledges this support. - Open Education does not solely rely on sharing openly licensed educational resources.
+It also harnesses practices of collaboration, content creation, networking and mutual support based on values of openness, solidarity and equality. - At the time of crisis, educators and learners used any technologies and resources available.
+Over time, remote education requires the provision of necessary public infrastructure, educational services and resources. - 7.
+The digital divide lack of access to equipment and the internet as well as insufficient conditions for teaching and learning became even more prominent during the pandemic.